Ship from a bird's-eye view

 7. Retrofits reach the ferry segment

-Hybrid systems are available as retrofits – for example Wärtsilä has completed around 30 hybrid retrofits in the last 10 years.
-Most retrofits have included the standard HY Module.
+Hybrid systems are available as retrofits – for example Wärtsilä has completed around 30 hybrid retrofits in the last 13 years.
+Most retrofits have traditionally been on offshore ships and included the standard Wärtsilä HY Module.

 Ferry owners also have choices: